 With an emphasis equally away from the road course, Savage designs helmets for "dirt, street or super speedways".
-In forums we found his customers rabidly promoting his work which is always a good sign.
-Racers include IndyCar rookie Conor Daly and sports car pilots Guy Cosmo and João Barbosa.
+In forums, we found his customers rabidly promoting his work which is always a good sign.
+Racers include IndyCar driver Conor Daly and sports car pilots Guy Cosmo and João Barbosa.

 Michael Corby - Indianapolis, Indiana, USA